vtolochk/vtolochk/README.md

 ## Hi there 👋

 I am **Valentyn Tolochko** 👨‍💻 working as a **Software Engineer @ LITSLINK**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and FinTech industry.
+I am an experienced **Fullstack Developer** with a demonstrated history of working in the information technology and FinTech industry.
 Strong engineering professional with a 42 Senior Degree from 42 school.

 Skilled in React Native, React JS, Vue, Ruby, Rails and much more.
 <br />
-I am a **programming language agnostic** 👨‍🎓 and can learn any language/tool very fast depending on what task I am working on.
+I am a **programming language agnostic** 👨‍🎓 and can use any language/tool very fast depending on what needs to be done.

 ## Connect with me  📡